 Things To Remember When Taking Light Or Modified Duty Into Consideration

-Your light duty work can affect your workers’ compensation benefits that you are receiving.
+Your light duty work can affect your workers’ compensation claim or the workers’ compensation benefits that you are receiving.
 A few different scenarios that can occur will change the amount and the benefits that you receive.

 If you were to take light duty work and: